Watzit/Dragon-Heist/Locations/Yawning Portal/Yawning Portal.md

 The Yawning Portal is a famous inn and tavern located in the Castle Ward ofWaterdeep.
 Adventurers can meet all sorts of colorful characters here.

 The place is a stone building with a slate roof and several chimneys.
 Most of the ground floor is taken
-up by the tavern's common room, which contains a 40-foot-diameter open well (actually the outershell ofa sunken stone tower) that descends 140 feet to the first level of Undermountain, the sprawling dungeon under Waterdeep.
+up by the tavern's common room, which contains a 40-foot-diameter open well (actually the outershell ofa sunken stone tower) that descends 140 feet to the first level of Undermountain, the sprawling dungeon under [[Waterdeep]].
 A rope-and-pulley mechanism is used to lower adventurers into the well and hoist them out.
-More information about this entrance to Undermountain can be found in Waterdeep: Dungeon ofthe Mad Mage.
+More information about this entrance to Undermountain can be found in [[Waterdeep]]: Dungeon ofthe Mad Mage.

 The upper floors of the Yawning Portal contain com- fortable. nicely appointed rooms for guests.